gulzarshaikh/WellArchitected-Assessment/tools/run-local/README.md

 ## Prerequisites

 * This scipt expects you to have Hugo installed in PATH.
+Hugo must be at least version 0.4.8.
-Chocolatey is a nice way of achieving that: `choco install hugo`.
+    * On Windows: Chocolatey is a nice way of achieving that: `choco install hugo`.
+    * On Linux: install a release from https://github.com/gohugoio/hugo - e.g. the .deb on Ubuntu using `dpkg -i`.
-* PowerShell Core (7) is required.
+* PowerShell Core (7) is required
+    * Install following instructions on the [PowerShell GitHub Repo](https://github.com/PowerShell/PowerShell#get-powershell)

 ## How to use with different branch